 How is coronavirus affecting animals?

-From wildlife roaming free in deserted urban areas to a captive tiger with coronavirus, Dr Neil Reid, Senior Lecturer in Conservation Biology at Queen's University Belfast, discusses the impact coronavirus has had on animals around the world.
+From wildlife roaming free in deserted urban areas to a captive tiger with coronavirus, the impact Covid 19 has had on animals is explored by Dr Neil Reid, Senior Lecturer in Conservation Biology.

 Quarantine and lockdown measures to prevent the spread of coronavirus has put life as we know it on hold, but life has also changed for wildlife and animals around the world.
 Social media has been set alight with images of mountain goats running amok in a Welsh town; of dancing mice in a London underground station and of wild boars in the centre of Barcelona.
 Dr Neil Reid, Senior Lecturer in Conservation Biology at Queen's explains: “Less incidental human disturbance (noise, smells, movement etc.) may result in wild animals increasing their movements and ranging behaviour and entering areas not usually used and, therefore, encountering humans.”

 While the sight of monkeys brawling in deserted tourist hotspots makes for viral online content, it highlights a more serious issue for species that rely on foraging in urban areas.
 “Species associated with, and dependent on humans as a source of food, for example, urban gulls and pigeons may have substantially reduced opportunities to forage on spilled foods and leftover takeaways.”
 With empty bins reducing rummaging opportunities, fierce competition for natural food sources could have dire consequences for these scavenging species.
 “This could cause starvation, lower breeding success and perhaps cause population declines,” says Dr Reid.